1. Do It For SEO and…

-What’s wrong, would be to go into any SEO situation without determine and aligning on goals from the beginning.
+What’s wrong, would be to go into any SEO situation without determining and aligning on goals from the beginning.

 Now, yes, in many cases, organic traffic is the common goal.

-SEO the way we do SEO, it’s looked at as a tool, with many possible tactics and strategies, than can be custom tailored to achieve specific goals.
+SEO the way we do SEO, it’s looked at as a tool, with many possible tactics and strategies, that can be custom-tailored to achieve specific goals.